 3rd violation: Teacher confiscates the phone/ECD, turns it into the office, and the student may pick-up the phone/ECD at the end of the day.
-The student will be assigned a 45-minute study table.
+The student will be assigned a lunch detention.

 4th violation: Teacher confiscates the phone/ECD, turns it into the office, and the student may pick-up the phone/ECD at the end of the day.
-The student will be assigned a 90-minute study table.
+The student will be assigned TWO lunch detentions.